Nexis-Network/codebox/apps/learneth/README.md

 When testing with localhost you should use the HTTP version of either REMIX or REMIX ALPHA.
 Click on the plugin manager icon and add the plugin 'Connect to a local plugin'.
 Your plugin will be at http://localhost:2024/.

-## Setting up the REMIX IDE for working with the plugin
+## Setting up the CodeBox IDE for working with the plugin

 The plugin only works when a compiler environment is loaded as well, for example on the home screen of the IDE you select 'Solidity' or 'Vyper'.
 Without this the plugin cannot compile and test files in the workshops.